marc-dantas/lyon/markdown_docs/examples.md

 main.lyon
 ```
-var guess
+var "guess"
 readin
-val @SPACE
+val "@SPACE"
-loadvar guess
+loadvar "guess"
-mwrite @SPACE=10
+mwrite ""@SPACE"="10""
-runif guessed.lyon
+runwhen "guessed.lyon"
-runelse not_guessed.lyon
+runelse "not_guessed.lyon"
 ```

 guessed.lyon
 ```
-outln You guessed it!
+outln "You guessed it!"
 ```

 not_guessed.lyon
 ```
-outln You did not guess it!
+outln "You did not guess it!"
 ```

 <hr>